Women's Reservation Bill, 2010: Standing Committee recommendation

 Originally, the Bill proposed reserving women in all legislative bodies, but the Standing Committee suggested restricting the reservation in the 'House of People' Lok Sabha in the Centre and Assembly in States and Union Territories with the legislature.
 This recommendation was accepted by the Government and incorporated into the Bill.

+The bill was opposed by then Samajwadi Party chief Mulayam Singh Yadav, commenting that "if the bill is passed it will fill Parliament with the kind of women who invite catcalls and whistles".
+The remarks were criticized by leaders across several parties and described as sexist in media reports and by some of his own party colleagues.

 History of Women's reservation bills

-In 1987, Prime Minister Rajiv Gandhi’s government constituted a 14-member committee led by Union Minister Margaret Alva to give recommendations for improving the status of women.
+In 1987, Prime Minister Rajiv Gandhi's government constituted a 14-member committee led by Central Minister Margaret Alva to give recommendations for improving the status of women.
 Rajiv Gandhi introduced the Constitution Amendment Bill to provide one-third reservation for women in rural and urban local bodies.
 The Bill was passed in Lok Sabha but failed to get passed in Rajya Sabha in September 1989.
 In 1992, Prime Minister PV Narasimha Rao's government passed the 73rd and 74th Constitutional Amendment Acts which mandated 33.3 percent reservation for women in Panchayati Raj Institutions.
 The women's reservation bill was first introduced by HD Deve Gowda-led government, as Constitution (81st Amendment) Bill, 1996 in the 11th Lok Sabha on 12 September 1996.
 It was then referred to the Joint Committee of the two Houses of parliament, but the bill lapsed with the dissolution of the 11th Lok Sabha.
 The joint parliamentary committee report examining the women's reservation Bill in 1996 recommended that reservation be provided for women of Other Backward Classes (OBCs) once the Constitution was amended to allow for reservation for OBCs.

 In 1993, a constitutional amendment was passed in India that called for a random one third of village council leader, or sarpanch, positions in gram panchayat, to be reserved for women.

 A long-term plan was made to extend this reservation to the federal parliament and to state legislative assemblies.

 On 19 September 2023, the Narendra Modi government introduced a form of the bill as the 128th Constitutional Amendment Bill, 2023, during Parliament Special Session in Lok Sabha in new parliament building.
 The bill was passed by Lok Sabha on 20 September 2023 with 454 votes in favour and two against.
 As of 20 September 2023, the bill was expected to be voted on by Rajya Sabha; the result was unanimous approval.

 Only two members voted against the bill were Asaduddin Owaisi and Imtiyaz Jaleel from All India Majlis-e-Ittehadul Muslimeen.